microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 # Lab 1: Create a SaaS Offer in Partner Center

 In this lab you will use your Partner Center account to create a **test** SaaS offer with a single plan.
-This offer will be used for development and testing later.
+This offer will be used for development and testing purposes.

 **Completion of this lab is required for the following labs in the series to work properly.**